Chaganti-Reddy/Face-Mask-Detector/README.md

 ## :bulb: How to Run

 1. Open terminal.
-Go into the cloned project directory and type the following command:
+Go into the cloned project directory and type the following command: (For training purpose only..)

 ```
 $ python3 Training.py
 ```
+- If you want to test directly run this command without above command..

 2. To detect face masks in real-time video streams type the following command: